tidepool-org/development/README.md

 In fact, it **_must_** be running if you are planning to link it into `blip`, as the webpack bundling needs to run (which it does when the service container starts, and when mounted files change).

-There are times, however, where you may want ot run it on it's own without linking into `blip`, such as if you're working on new prototypes in `viz`'s Storybooks.
+There are times, however, where you may want to run it on it's own without linking into `blip`, such as if you're working on new prototypes in `viz`'s Storybooks.

 The `viz` service is commented out by default.
 To run it, simply uncomment it in the `docker-compose.yml` file.